 Can I reapply for a job after I've been unsuccessful?

 Can you reapply immediately?
 No. Hiring managers reject candidates for a reason, even if you don't understand (or agree with) it.
-Reapplying immediately isn't likely to get you a different result, and at worst, it could get you blacklisted as someone who can't take no for an answer.
+Reapplying immediately isn't likely to get you a different result.

 On the other hand, if the same job is still open 6-12 months after you initially applied and you think you're more qualified now (because you have more relevant experience or qualifications), feel free to resubmit.
 Just make sure you use a fresh resume and cover letter!